Information for grant recipients

 Please read your deed as it contains information relating to the Conditions of Grant and details any special conditions that may apply to our investment in your project or program.

 Please check the conditions carefully as failure to meet the conditions contained within could preclude payment of future grants or even require repayment of grant monies.

-Once you have checked your deed, please confirm acceptance of our investment in your project or program by signing and dating the deed and returning it to Arts Tasmania at 146 Elizabeth Street, Hobart.
+Once you have checked your deed, please confirm acceptance of our investment in your project or program by signing and dating the deed and returning it to Arts Tasmania.
 Please include your completed EFT form and an invoice for payment.

 Your signed deed and other required documentation should be returned to Arts Tasmania within 21 days of receipt.
 If we do not receive the signed deed within this time, the offer will lapse without further notice.
 If you believe you will have difficulties in returning the deed within 21 days please contact Arts Tasmania on 03 6165 6666 as soon as possible.

 We suggest that you retain a copy of the deed for your records.

 Special conditions need to be met before the first instalment of your grant can be paid.
 If any special conditions apply to your grant, they will be listed on the schedule of the deed.
 Special conditions could include, for example, a request for more information or a revised version of your program and/or budget.